snknitheesh/Intel-Realsense-D457/README.md

 # jetson_realsense
-Here are my personal codes which a can help u
+Here are my personal codes which a can help you

 tried to do my own experiment with geting a frame rate of the cam recored @ test.py